Pakistan employs an empty rhetoric on Kashmir says India

 Imran Khan discusses Kashmir issue with Iran President Hassan Rouhani

-"In this inter-connected world, India strongly believes that pursuing a pragmatic approach towards decolonisation would surely lead to fulfillment of legitimate wishes of the people of Non-Self Governing Territories.
+"In this interconnected world, India strongly believes that pursuing a pragmatic approach towards decolonisation would surely lead to the fulfillment of legitimate wishes of the people of Non-Self Governing Territories.
 The complex challenges facing the present world can only be met by coordinating our responses in a spirit of cooperation and collaboration," Misra said.

-He added that the international community must strive to enhance cooperation with international agencies and actors and channelise resources for the 17 non-self governing territories that would enable them to build capacities in their just and noble quest towards achieving long cherished goals.
+He added that the international community must strive to enhance cooperation with international agencies and actors and channelise resources for the 17 non-self governing territories that would enable them to build capacities in their just and noble quest towards achieving long-cherished goals.

 Pakistan has been unsuccessfully trying to drum up international support against India for its decision to withdraw Jammu and Kashmir's special status and bifurcate the state into two union territories.